 Sacha is a formidable young racing star, with a track record of victories and titles in some of the most prestigious single-seater championships.

 He made his competitive debut at just seven-years-old and went on to race at the highest levels of international karting.
-Graduating to single-seaters Sacha asserted his dominance in Formula Renault, FIA Formula 3 and French F4 where he fine-tuned his race-craft.
+Graduating to single-seaters Sacha asserted his dominance in a variety of junior categories where he fine-tuned his racecraft.
 In each, he has a long list of podiums, race wins and pole positions, making him a tenacious racing driver.

 2019 was a stellar year for Sacha Fenestraz as his quest for success took him to Japan with his racing career continuing to go from strength-to-strength.